slr-ladders/theladders.github.com/source/_posts/2015-03-25-casperjs-the-friendly-testing-framework.markdown

 every page.
 Fortunately, there's a tool for that:
 [PhantomCSS](https://github.com/Huddle/PhantomCSS).

 PhantomCSS builds on top of CasperJS.
-You use it to take screenshots of your site and then after you've done work, it takes new screenshots.
+It takes screenshots of your site and then after you've done work, it takes new screenshots.
 It then compares the two and highlights any changes.
 This can be incredibly useful.
 For example, suppose you're changing the header on one pager to be centered.
 If this accidentally